OryxSlayer1337/Showcase/README.md

   bytes/op, CPU %, and RAM delta for each of the five exercised files:
-  `BigIntChunked`, `BigIntUtils`, `NumberDisplay`, `NumberDisplayScales`, `StringInt` (e.g. `FormatAbbreviated` on a 500-digit `BigInteger`, the `FormattedNumberCache` hit path at ~179M ops/sec, big-string add/sub/mul/div).
+  `BigIntChunked`, `BigIntUtils`, `NumberDisplay`, `NumberDisplayScales`, `StringInt` (e.g. `FormatAbbreviated` on a 500-digit `BigInteger`, the `FormattedNumberCache` hit path at ~199M ops/sec, big-string add/sub/mul/div, and surgical hot paths like damage rolls running at over 23M ops/sec with zero allocations).
-- **Process resource summary** — CPU time, working set / private memory, managed heap, plus the raw and abbreviated highest/lowest numbers and a tower-abbr round-trip check (`BigExp.Parse` -> abbreviated form -> back), which is what makes the suffix table lockstep testable.
+- **Process resource summary** — CPU time, working set / private memory, managed heap, plus the raw and abbreviated highest/lowest numbers and a tower envelope round-trip check (`1e1e100` tower input mapped to `1gp` through a chained ladder down to negative octo-vigintillion tiers), which is what makes the suffix table lockstep testable.
 - Diagnostics: pass `--diag` / `--diagnostic` / `--trace`, or set `BIGINTBENCH_DIAGNOSTIC=1`.

-A prior run is saved in `benchmark-output.txt` (UTF-16; 14/14 sanity checks passed, total run time ~1.1 s on 12 logical processors).
+A prior run is saved in `benchmark-output.txt` (UTF-16; 14/14 sanity checks passed, total run time ~1.5 s on 12 logical processors).

 ## What's interesting

-- **Short suffixes go farther than the base game.** The production `AbbrevScales` table goes out to 10^10^100 (`gp`), versus the vanilla ~10^10^308 ("Zgp") the unmodified client hard-codes.
+- **Short suffixes go farther than the base game.** The production `AbbrevScales` table goes out to $10^{10^{100}}$ (`gp`), versus the vanilla ~10^10^308 ("Zgp") the unmodified client hard-codes.
 - **Exponent delta is the key.** A number >= 10^exponent gets the suffix shown;
   the table is the contract trusted by both `client` and `server`, and it has to